-In 1800, Astor began to trade not only in furs, but also teas, sandalwood, opium, and other products, with China.
+In 1800, Astor began to trade not only in furs but also teas, sandalwood, opium, and other products, with China.
 However, in 1807, The Embargo Act disrupted his import/export business.
-Undaunted, in 1808, Astor established a new venture – the American Fur Company in order to control fur trading in the Columbia River and Great Lakes areas.
+Undaunted, in 1808, Astor established a new venture – the American Fur Company to control fur trading in the Columbia River and Great Lakes areas.

-Astor began this ambitious venture to compete with the two great fur-trading companies in Canada – the Hudson’s Bay Company and the North West Company.
-Initially, Astor’s operation in the Columbia River valley of Oregon was under a subsidiary called the Pacific Fur Company and his Great Lakes efforts were under another subsidiary — the South West Company.
+Astor began this ambitious venture to compete with Canada’s two great fur-trading companies – the Hudson’s Bay Company and the North West Company.
+Initially, Astor’s operation in the Columbia River Valley of Oregon was under a subsidiary called the Pacific Fur Company.
+His Great Lakes efforts were under another subsidiary — the South West Company.

 He also left $400,000 to build the Astor Library in New York, which is now the New York Public Library.
 When calculating his net worth, estimated at $20 million, as a fraction of the gross domestic product at the time, he would be the fifth richest person in American History.